Answers to often asked relationship questions

 And that brings me to another powerful strategy that many overlook: plan for sex.
 Don’t knock it until you’ve tried it!
 At first, it may sound un-fun or un-sexy.
 But you may be surprised that it is exactly the opposite.
 Knowing sex is on the table for that day can increase the anticipation.
 It can lead to more playfulness leading up to it.
 And you can also enjoy imagining how wonderful it will be.

 And lastly, does it really matter how you get there?
 In the end, you still get to enjoy the pleasure and connection that only sex can bring to you both.
+If you need help with your intimacy and relationship questions, reach out for help.

 How to save relationships by building resilience